frimtec/compal-wifi-switch/README.md

   --guest [GUEST ...], -g [GUEST ...]
                         list of guest network mac-addresses to activate while switching ON wifi
+  --pause PAUSE, -p PAUSE
-  --host HOST           host name or IP of compal cablemodem, or use env
+                        number of seconds to pause after wifi state change (default = 45); when the pause is too short, the following modem commands may block forever --host HOST           host name or IP of compal cablemodem, or use env variable COMPAL_WIFI_SWITCH_HOST --password PASSWORD   password of compal cablemodem, or use env variable
-                        variable COMPAL_WIFI_SWITCH_HOST
-  --password PASSWORD   password of compal cablemodem, or use env variable